-Explanation of safety symbols
+Explanation of safety notices

+A DANGER!

-DANGER!
-Indicates immediate and real danger.
-If it is not avoided, death or serious injury will result.
+Indicates immediate danger.

+If not avoided, death or serious injury will result.

+!
 WARNING!

-Indicates a potentially dangerous situation.
-Death or serious injury may result if appropriate precautions are not taken.
+Indicates a potentially hazardous situation.

+If not avoided, death or serious injury may result.

 CAUTION!

 Indicates a situation where damage or injury could occur.

-If it is not avoided, minor injury and/or damage to property may result.
+If not avoided, minor injury and/or damage to property may result.

-NOTE!
 Indicates a risk of flawed results and possible damage to the equipment.

-IMPORTANT!
-Indicates tips for correct operation and other particularly useful information.
-It does not indicate a potentially damaging or dangerous situation.

-If you see any of the symbols depicted in the "Safety rules" chapter, special care is required.

-General The device is manufactured using state-of-the-art technology and according to recognised safety standards.
-If used incorrectly or misused, however, it can cause: injury or death to the operator or a third party, damage to the device and other material assets belonging to the operating company, inefficient operation of the device.
-All persons involved in commissioning, operating, maintaining and servicing the device must: be suitably qualified, have sufficient knowledge of welding and read and follow these operating instructions carefully.
+The device is manufactured using state-of-the-art technology and according to recognised safety standards.
+If used incorrectly or misused, however, it can cause:

+- injury or death to the operator or a third party, - damage to the device and other material assets belonging to the operating company, - inefficient operation of the device.

+All persons involved in commissioning, operating, maintaining and servicing the device must:

+- be suitably qualified,

+- have sufficient knowledge of welding and

+- read and follow these operating instructions carefully.

 The operating instructions must always be at hand wherever the device is being used.
 In addition to the operating instructions, attention must also be paid to any generally applicable and local regulations regarding accident prevention and environmental protection.

+All safety and danger notices on the device

+- must be in a legible state,

+- must not be damaged,

+- must not be removed,

+- must not be covered, pasted or painted over.

 For the location of the safety and danger notices on the device, refer to the section headed "General" in the operating instructions for the device.

 Before switching on the device, rectify any faults that could compromise safety.

 This is for your personal safety!

+Proper use

-Proper use The device is to be used exclusively for its intended purpose.
+The device is to be used exclusively for its intended purpose.

 The device is intended solely for the welding processes specified on the rating plate.
 Any use above and beyond this purpose is deemed improper.
 The manufacturer shall not be held liable for any damage arising from such usage.